colemanhorvath/Connect4/README.md

 # Connect4
-A customizable Connect 4 game made in OCaml for CS 3110
+A customizable Connect 4 game made in OCaml for CS 3110.

+Type 'make play' in the terminal to play our game.